 Adding basement insulation can improve your heating efficiency and help keep the rooms at or above a more comfortable temperature.
 The real choice comes in deciding what part of your basement to insulate.
 You can opt to tackle your entire basement or decide to insulate just the walls, ceilings or floors.

 Here are some points to consider while deciding if insulating a basement is in your home improvement future.

 Virtually every basement has some kind of heat loss, and heat loss means you’re paying more to heat your home.
 Heat (not hot air) moves from higher temperatures to lower temperatures, and it moves faster when the temperature difference across a material is greater.

 Insulating a basement seems a fairly safe choice, then, on some level.
-The critical issue, though, is where to insulate.
-Is adding insulation for basement walls the right step?
-Insulating basement floors?
-Here’s what the experts say.
+The critical issue, though, is where and how to add insulation.

 Here are some points to consider when insulating basement walls:

 When deciding on what type of insulation should be used in your basement, there are a few different options to choose from.

 Before starting any basement floor insulation project, it’s crucial to determine whether moisture is an issue.
 You’ll also want to consider the following:

 Whether or not you should insulate your basement ceiling is up for some discussion.
 Energy.gov recommends focusing on basement walls over basement ceilings when looking into insulating a basement.
 However, ceiling insulation can offer some worthwhile benefits.
 If you’re on the fence about insulating your basement ceiling, here are some things to consider: